eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

 Notice how the second statement was added to our graph depiction by simply adding a second edge to an already existing node , labeled with the `rdf:type` property, and the value `ex:Artist`.
 As you continue to add new facts to your data model, nodes and edges continue to be added to the graph.

-## IRIs, namespaces, and prefixed names
+### IRIs, namespaces, and prefixed names

 IRIs are at the core of what makes RDF powerful.
 They provide a mechanism that allows global identification of any resource: no matter who authors a dataset or where that data is physically stored, if that data shares an identical IRI with another dataset you know that both datasets are talking about the same thing.

-In many RDF data sets, you will see IRIs that start with '[Linked Data](http://...'.
+In many RDF data sets, you will see IRIs that start with 'http://...'.
 This does not necessarily mean that you can open this link in your browser and get anything meaningful, though.
 Quite often, IRIs are merely used as unique identifiers, and not as actual addresses.
 Some RDF sources _do_ make sure that their IRIs can be looked up on the Web, and that you actually get back data (in RDF) that describes the resource identified by the IRI.
-This is known as a http://linkeddata.org/) architecture.
+This is known as a [Linked Data](http://linkeddata.org/) architecture.
 The ins and outs of Linked Data are beyond the scope of this tutorial, but it's worth exploring once you understand the basics of RDF.

 You will often see IRIs in abbreviated form whenever you encounter examples of RDF data: `<prefix>:<name>` This abbreviated form, known as "prefixed names", has no impact on the meaning of the data, but it makes it easier for people to read the data.

 Prefixed names work by defining a _prefix_ that is a replacement for a _namespace_.
 A namespace is the first part of an IRI that is shared by several resources.
 For example, the IRIs `http://example.org/Picasso`, `http://example.org/Rodin`, and `http://example.org/Rembrandt` all share the the namespace `http://example.org/`.
 By defining a new prefix `ex` as the abbreviation for this namespace, we can use the string `ex:Picasso` instead of its full IRI.

-## Creating and reusing IRIs
+### Creating and reusing IRIs

 In the running example for this tutorial, we use a namespace prefix `http://example.org/` that we indiscriminately use for various resource and property IRIs we want to use.
 In a real world scenario, that is not very practical: we don't own the domain 'example.org', for one thing, and moreover it is not very descriptive of what our resources actually are about.